PythonRSAS/pythonrsas.github.io/_posts/2020-01-07-2-T-Tests---Signal-to-Noise.md

    <figcaption>Photo by Biduan Ji 纪碧端</figcaption>
 </figure>

-The t-test was developed in early 1900s to check for differences in quality of batches of Guinness beer that were small in sample sizes.
+The t-test was developed in early 1900s as an **economical** way to check for differences in mean quality of batches of Guinness beer that were small in sample sizes.
 William Gosset , the Head Brewer of Guinness and pioneer of modern statistics empirically, by trial and error, found a formula for a t-distributed random variable.

 Gosset was a friend of both Karl Pearson and Ronald Fisher.